Databases Available at Nashotah House

 Google has entered into a project to digitize the collections of a number of university libraries.
 Many of the digitized books from these collections have entered the public domain and are now available to all.
 Conduct a search, then limit the search by clicking on "Full view" to see only those books available in full text.

 Google Scholar permits searching of a broad selection of scholarly papers, theses, books, abstracts and articles.
 Sources include academic publishers, professional societies, preprint repositories, and universities.
 Some, but not all, of the resources indexed by Google Scholar are available to Nashotah House library patrons in full text.

 The Internet Archive is a 501(c)(3) non-profit that is "building a digital library of Internet sites and other cultural artifacts in digital form."
 Includes out-of-copyright texts, moving images,and audio items.

-Designed specifically for public libraries, this multidisciplinary database provides full text for nearly 2,050 general reference publications with full text information dating as far back as 1975.
-Covering virtually every subject area of general interest, MasterFILE Premier also includes more than 350 full text reference books, 82,968 biographies, 90,915 primary source documents, and an Image Collection of 107,135 photos, maps and flags.
-This database is updated daily via EBSCOhost.
+Designed specifically for public libraries, this multidisciplinary database provides full text for nearly 1,700 periodicals with full-text information dating as far back as 1975.
+Covering virtually every subject area of general interest, MasterFILE Premier also contains full text for nearly 500 reference books and over 164,400 primary source documents, as well as an Image Collection of over 592,000 photos, maps & flags.
+This database is updated daily.

 This database focuses on the many perspectives of complementary, holistic and integrated approaches to health care and wellness.
 It offers libraries full text articles for more than 180 international, and often peer-reviewed journals and reports.
 In addition, there are hundreds of pamphlets, booklets, special reports, original research and book excerpts.
 Alt HealthWatch provides in-depth coverage across the full spectrum of subject areas covered by complementary and alternative medicine.
 This database features indexing and abstracts going back as far as 1984, and full text going back as far as 1990.
 Full text.